 One of the easiest ways to improve your credit is to build credit with a credit card.
 But if your credit is so deep in the gutter that you’ve had difficulty getting a normal credit card, you should consider getting a secured credit card.
 Secured credit cards function like other credit cards, with one major exception: when you sign up for them, you make a security deposit that covers some or all of your credit limit.

 It’s sort of like loaning money to yourself to build your credit.
 It can also be an effective on-ramp to a standard credit card.
 Read our guide to the best business cards for bad credit for more information.

 When you’re working on improving your credit score, knowing how to monitor changes is crucial.
 Luckily, there are several free credit score websites you can use to do so.

 Some of the best names in the business include Credit Karma, Discover Credit Scorecard, and WalletHub.
 Each of these sites will provide you with a basic credit score.
 However, because each site pulls its information and calculation models from different sources, you may find it’s best to check your scores across multiple sites.

 You’re also able to request a free credit history report from each of the three major credit bureaus every year.
+Check out our credit bureau guide for how to do that.
 While these reports won’t give you a simple credit score, they will show your complete credit history.
 This can be helpful in spotting errors, and you can also better understand what potential creditors might be looking at in the future.

-For the most part, improving your credit score is about patience.
+For the most part, the answer to how long it takes to improve your credit score is “longer than you’d like.”
 You may not be able to turn it around overnight, but through smart planning and diligent credit use, you’ll be well on the road to increasing your score.
 Once your score rises, you’ll be able to apply for better credit cards and lower-interest rate loans, letting your business build at a faster pace.